Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Comparison with theory

 where in the second (third) row $\partial P_{\rm mm}/\partial p_{\mu}$ ($\partial P_{\rm mm}/\partial k$) is the derivative of $P_{\rm mm}$ with respect to the parameter $p_{\mu}$ (the scale $k$) holding fixed the comoving distance $\chi(z)$.
 Note that this method helps avoid numerical derivatives since most of them can be replaced by integral of analytical quantities.
-As a consequence, the final derivatives of the $\gamma$-2PCFs are quite stable with respect to the details of the method used to compute the numerical derivative of the matter power spectrum. \inlinecomment{\JHD{Do you mean that they are stable compared to those involving finite difference?
-Should we also point to Fig. 6 here?} \simone{I think here 'stable' refers to the fact that the analytical derivatives are not impacted by the finite step as in the 2-point stencil?}}
+As a consequence, the final derivatives of the $\gamma$-2PCFs are quite stable with respect to the details of the method used to compute the numerical derivative of the matter power spectrum.